ddrohan/mobile-app-dev-labs/session1/lab/md/step02.md

 ![](../img/new06.png)

-So, to import the project, select "Open an Existing Android Project" and navigate to the Progect folder where you android app is stored (like <b>'HelloWorld'</b> below)
+So, to import the project, select "Open an Existing Android Project" and navigate to the Project folder where you android app is stored (like <b>'HelloWorld'</b> below)

 ![](../img/new07.png)